Reference version

 -

-This can be used to perform side-effects such as fetching data or subscribing to events.
 The passed callback should be wrapped in React.useCallback to avoid running the effect too often.

 Returns: